udit01/3D-Visualization-and-Conversion-Tool/README.md

 # CAD Software
-This tool is made as a part of COP290 course under Prof. Subhashish Bannerjee. </br>
+This repository hosts the Mathematical Model, Functional Model, Design Documentation This tool is made as a part of COP290 course under Prof. Subhashish Bannerjee. </br>
 Source Code, Mathematical Model, Functional Specification and Documentation is in this repository.

 ## Functionalities
 1. Read ```2D/3D model``` from files.